-At St Mary's our PSHE planning has been developed around schemes of work incorporating the Nottingham Diocese Primary Curriculum framework which provides children with up-to-date learning, relevant to their own lives in the modern world, with a particular focus on the context of our school.
-(Please refer to the Relationships and Sex Education (RSE) policy, which not only meets the new statutory guidance but will provide a truly faith-based programme which will provide the foundation to enable the entire school community to build positive and healthy relationships now and in the future
+At St Mary's our PSHE planning has been developed using the Ten:Ten Plus Diocesan approved scheme which provides children with up-to-date learning, relevant to their own lives in the modern world, with a particular focus on the context of our school.
+(Please refer to the Relationships and Sex Education (RSE) policy, which not only meets the new statutory guidance but will provide a truly faith-based programme which will provide the foundation to enable the entire school community to build positive and healthy relationships now and in the future.)